-1. In conjunction with our audit of the financial statements of Palred Online Technologies Private Limited ('the Company') as on and for the year ended 31 March 2018, we have audited the internal financial controls over financial reporting (IFCoFR) of the Company as of that date.
+1. In conjunction with our audit of the financial statements of Palred Electronics Private Limited (formerly known as Palred Online Technologies Private Limited) ('the Company') as at and for the year ended 31 March 2019, we have audited the internal financial controls over financial reporting (IFCoFR) of the Company as of that date.